-The Isolator can be controlled by any number of on-off/kill switches although the usual configuration is one internal on-off button and one external kill button.
+The Battery Isolator can be controlled by any number of on-off/kill switches although the usual configuration is one internal on-off button and one external kill button.

 The internal switch needs to be of a latching type, either toggle or pushbutton, such that the ON position makes the circuit while the OFF position breaks the circuit.
+When using the CARTEK internal pushbutton switch with integrated LED, it is important to observe the polarity of the wires, i.e. Red to Red, Black to Black.

-The external kill switch should be of the non-latching, momentary action, normally-closed (NC) type and connected between the Blue wire and chassis earth.
+The external kill switch should be of the non-latching, momentary action, normally-closed (NC) type and connected across the two Blue wires of the external switch circuit.
 If required, multiple kill switches/devices can be incorporated by connecting in series.
-If only a single internal on-off switch is to be used with no external switch then the external circuit needs to be complete by connecting the blue wire to earth.
+If only a single internal on-off switch is to be used with no external switch then the external circuit needs to be complete by joining the two Blue wires together.
 If any wire connection becomes broken due to fatigue or accident then the Battery Isolator will automatically switch OFF killing the engine and disconnecting the battery.

 WARNING: Do not test the Internal Button by passing power through it, this will damage it.
-It will only work correctly when connected to the Battery Isolator.
+It will only work correctly when connected to the a CARTEK Battery Isolator.